nunoya-yuma/blabot/examples/README.md

 ```

 This is for cases where the files of this project have been copied or mounted in a docker container.
-In this case, it is not necessary to use `DockerProcessIO`, but it is sufficient to start up `ProcessIO` in the container.
+In this case, it is not necessary to use `DockerRunIO` or `DockerExecIO`, but it is sufficient to start up `ProcessIO` in the container.

 ```shell
 # Build docker image